Ox Mountains – Including Slieve Gamph Hills

 Overview

-The Ox Mountains, locally known as Slieve Gamph or Saint Patrick’s Mountains, form a forty‑mile spine that sweeps west‑southwest from just south‑west of Ballysadare to the Mayo border, where they blend into the adjoining Slieve Gamph hills.
+The Ox Mountains, known locally as Slieve Gamph or Sliabh Gamh (‘storm mountains’), form a forty-mile spine that sweeps west-southwest from just south of Ballysadare to the County Mayo border.
 The range dominates the western horizon of County Sligo, overlooking Ballisodare Bay and the Atlantic coastline.
-Its geology is a mosaic of limestone, gneiss, granite and other metamorphic rocks, cloaked in heather‑covered slopes, upland bogs, mixed forest and scattered sheep‑grazed pastures.
+Its geology is a rugged mosaic of granite, gneiss, limestone and metamorphic rock, cloaked in blanket bogs, mixed forest, and sheep-grazed pastures.
+At 544 metres, Knockalongy is the highest point, but the range is defined by its atmospheric moorland, scattered ancient monuments, and the network of trails that wind through its valleys and ridges.

 | Peak | Height (m) |